 U.S. 93 runs from near Wickenburg, Arizona, northwest to Las Vegas, then links with Interstate 15 to head northeast to Glendale and Moapa.
-From there, U.S. 93 strikes out alone along the Great Basin Highway, into the most desolate regions of the sparsely populated Great Basin along the eastern side of Nevada.
+Beyond there, U.S. 93 follows the Great Basin Highway into the most desolate regions of eastern Nevada.

 U.S. 93 was commissioned in stages: